aldaszarnauskas/pands-weekly-tasks/README.md

 - (3) and a text file is not empty
 If any of those assumptions are not met, the program gives a corresponding error message.
 If all assumptions are met, the program counts the number of e in the text file and outputs the count.

+### Lets Plot some math!
+8. plottask.py plots
+- a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2,
+- and a plot of the function  h(x)=x3 in the range 0 to 10, on one set of axes and saves the result as figure.png

 # License
 No license